MileHacker Logo

 Car & Motorcycle Rentals

-• Car Rental: Not generally recommended for tourists in Bangkok because of dense traffic and complex roads.
-An International Driving Permit (IDP) is lawfully required.
+• Car Rental: Not generally recommended for visitors in Bangkok due to heavy traffic and complex roads.
+An International Driving Permit (IDP) is legally required.

 • Motorcycle/Scooter: Widely available, but highly discouraged for tourists within Bangkok due to major safety risks.
 IDP with motorcycle endorsement needed.